 The rebellion was an attempt to defend themselves, and drive the Germans out, but the Herero did not have sophisticated guns and weapons like the Germans.
-The rebellion started in January of 1904, with Samuel Maharero leading the Herero people while Hendrik Witbooi led the Nama people.
+The rebellion started on the January of 1904, with Samuel Maharero leading the Herero people while Hendrik Witbooi led the Nama people.

-The German General Lothar von Trotha and his soldiers viscously attacked the rebels, and after defeated them, went ahead to attack the entire population, in an attempt to exterminate them.
+The German General Lothar von Trotha and his soldiers viscously attacked the indigenous people (standing up to defend their lives/land), and after defeating them, went ahead to attack the entire population, in an attempt to exterminate them.

 Lothar Von Trotha gave the following order: ‘within the German borders every Herero, with or without a gun, with or without cattle, will be shot.’

-But in a recent UN Whitaker Report, the United Nation, have stated that the atrocities by the Germans in Namibia, was a deliberate attempt to exterminate the Herero and Nama people.
+But in a recent UN Whitetaker Report, the United Nation, have stated that the atrocities by the Germans in Namibia, was a deliberate attempt to exterminate the Herero and Nama people.

-The report also went ahead to name the Genocide of the Herero and Nama people as one of the biggest and bloodiest genocides in the 20th century.
+The report also went ahead to name the Genocide of the Herero and Nama people as one of the biggest and bloodiest genocide in the 20th century.

-It was only in 2004, that the German government formally accepted that their colonial adventure and atrocities in South West Africa were actually an act of Genocide.
-That led to a flimsy apology to the Namibian government, but the German government ruled out any option of reparations for the Hehero and Nama people.
+It was only in 2004, that the German government formally accepted that the colonial adventure and atrocities in South West Africa was actually a act of Genocide.
+That led to an apology to the Namibian government, but the German government ruled out any option of reparations for the Hehero and Nama people.